Out-of-Unit Membership Guidelines

 who use American Sign Language

-who live far away (~100 miles) from a sign language ward or branch
+who live far away (~50+ miles) from a dedicated sign language ward or branch

-participate in accessible sacrament services and second-hour classes?
+participate in accessible sacrament services, Primary, and second-hour classes?

-As of January 2025, the Utah Area Presidency has approved and assigned the Utah Valley Ward (Sign Language) to act as the host unit as an option for deaf and hard-of-hearing adults and children (and their guardians) members in remote areas in North America.
+Although this is for D/HH adults and children across the United States, the Utah Area Presidency has authorized the Utah Valley Ward (Sign Language) to act as the host unit for this option for deaf and hard-of-hearing adults and children (and their guardians) members in remote areas across North America.
 What this means:

 You can be seen on the ward directories and class rolls in both your local ward and in the Utah Valley Ward.